 Thunderbird directly measures student learning in language through the Oral Proficiency Interview (OPI).
-The purpose of the assurance of student learning is to support and improve student learning by developing methods to articulate the goals of the Language Program, gain feedback on students' progress, and use the feedback to modify the Language Programs to ensure that the goals are effectively achieved.
+The purpose of the assurance of student learning is to support and improve student learning by developing methods to articulate the goals of the Language Program, gain feedback on students' progress, and use the feedback to modify the Language Programs.
 Individual student learning results are for the exclusive use of Thunderbird.
 Assessment OPI exams are mandatory and scheduled at the end of Level II Language classes at no cost to the student.
 Individual outcomes will not be used for evaluation of any student.